 Importantly, despite the age old ‘eating for two’ myth (which people still advise me to do!), pregnant women don’t need extra calories until around the 3rd trimester when we only need around an extra 200 kcals a day.
-Apart from this, unless your doctor recommends otherwise, we need to try and eat in-line with Government advice, which means:
+Therefore, unless your doctor recommends otherwise, we simply need to try and eat in-line with Government advice, which means:

 - Eating 5 or MORE portions of fruits and vegetables a day

-- Including around 2-3 portions of dairy foods or dairy alternative each day
+- Include around 2-3 portions of dairy or dairy alternatives each day

 - Including 2-3 portions of beans, pulses, fish, eggs, meat and other proteins each day